Appointment with Heaven

 Winter invites the world to retreat under its blanket and pours its cold over the hilly countryside.
 The soil of the earth gives off the sweet perfume of its people’s hard work.
 In the valley, the humble adobe houses struggle to keep their secrets inside.
 Chaos breaks out when the only thing people can rely on day after day to appease a growling stomach is a loaf of plain bread.
 Nearby, the river twists and turns with swagger, aware of its vital role of connecting both shores, fantasy and reality, with its slippery substance.
 In its delta sprouts the naiveté of those who bother dreaming.
 An old veranda casts its red shadow over the meandering desires of the flesh.
 Finally, the dreamer wakes up only to find himself at the doorstep of a scandal.

 He had returned from his stay abroad with another woman reshaping his shadow; he had clearly been blinded by the deceitful glow of civilization.
-Thus, he destroyed the warm nest where his kids had awaited his return.
-They had ...Read more
+Thus, he destroyed the warm nest where his kids had awaited his ...Read more

 Blida, My City: The Gateway to My Homeland